woowenjun99/tp/docs/DeveloperGuide.md

 - Each `Forex` object has an initial and target `Currency`
 - There is only one instance of the `exchangeRates` hash map.

+The `Currency` Enum

+- Keeps all currency types supported by the exchange
+- Exchange rates are manually pulled from https://www.xe.com/currencyconverter/convert
+- Each `Forex` instance must have two `Currency` associated with it

 ## Implementation

 ### Create-account feature